WSU-kduncan/s24cicd-thornburyjac/Project4/README-CI.md

 - Links and CSS appear to be working.
 Ran command `sudo docker logs mycontain` and logs appear clean, only http requests.
 - Still, the issue persists where it is not copying the directory, it is copying the directory contents, see below...

+**PS The issue where I thought it was not copying correctly is how it is supposed to work.
+The COPY line will copy the contents of a directory to the location you specify, not the directory itself just the stuff in it**

 ```text
 jacob@lappy:~/proj4test$ sudo docker run --rm myimage ls -l /usr/share/nginx/html
 total 32